 - 2 tablespoons minced garlic

 - 1/2 cup chopped fresh basil

-- spray a second baking sheet with a non-stick spray or brush with oil for the eggplant slices.
+- Spray a baking sheet with a non-stick spray or brush with oil for the eggplant slices.

-- After the eggplant has rested for the 30 minutes, rinse under cold water to remove the salt.
-Wipe each slice dry with a paper towel and set aside.
+- Rinse the eggplant slices under cold water to remove the salt.
+Wipe each slice dry with a paper towel and set on a plate.

-- In a shallow dish or pie plate, mix the egg white, whole egg and salt together and set aside
+- In a shallow dish or pie plate, mix the egg white, whole egg, and salt.
+Set aside

 - Arrange the plate with the eggplant slices, the plates of eggs, and bread crumbs for assembly.